 Although marketed as romances, the Madeleine Brent books can be described just as accurately as adventure novels.
 Each features a young and resourceful female protagonist.
 Typically, she goes from a life of hardship to one of wealth and privilege.
 Before too long, however, she finds herself in jeopardy, and must overcome seemingly overwhelming odds to save both herself and those around her.
 Fans of Modesty Blaise will see much that is familiar in these stories, and find much to enjoy.

 A second attempt to bring Modesty Blaise to the screen came in 1982, when a made-for-TV movie was produced for American television by Barney Rosenzweig, the man behind Cagney And Lacey.
-Directed by Reza Badiyi, this movie cast Ann Turkel in the leading role and changed the location from London to California.
+Directed by Reza Badiyi, the hour-long movie starred Ann Turkel as Modesty and Lewis Van Bergen as Willie, and changed the location from London to California.
 In the end, this pilot wasn't very successful, and the planned series never materialized.

 In 1993, the newspaper strip marked its 30th anniversary.
 In 1994, DC published Modesty Blaise, a graphic adaptation of the first novel, written by O'Donnell with art by Dick Giordano.
 1996 saw the publication of Cobra Trap, a second collection of short stories.
 The title story in this book represents the end of the series, as it brings the story of Modesty and Willie to a definite, and fitting, conclusion.
 Following the publication of Cobra Trap, the newpaper strip continued for another five years, finally ending on 11 April 2001, Peter O'Donnell's 81st birthday.

-Over the years, there have been a number of reprints of the newspaper strips.
+Over the years, there have been a number of English-language reprints of the newspaper strips.
 In 1978, Star (the paperback division of W.H.
 Allen & Co.
 Ltd) issued two paperback collections: In The Beginning and The Black Pearl And The Vikings.
 Between 1981 and 1986, American publisher Ken Pierce issued eight volumes in his 'First American Edition Series'.
 Each one reprinted just under a year's worth of stories.
 In 1984, England's Titan Books began a similar series, under the somewhat optimistic title 'The Complete Adventures Of Modesty Blaise'.
 Titan's series also ran for eight volumes, ending in 1990.
 Perhaps inevitably, there was some overlap with the Ken Pierce books, with some stories appearing in both series.
 The Titan books are especially appealing because each one contains an introduction by O'Donnell, covering the history of Modesty Blaise in all her incarnations, his own writing career, and the inspiration for many of the individual stories.
 The American magazine Comics Revue, published by Rick Norwood's Manuscript Press, has serialized many of the Modesty Blaise newspaper strips.
 Eventually, Manuscript Press began publication of Modesty Blaise Quarterly, with one complete story appearing in each issue.
 After twenty-five issues, that magazine was replaced by a new series of trade paperbacks containing three complete stories in each volume.
 The first of these books, Live Bait, was published in 2002.
 Also published in 2002, issue #200 of Comics Revue contained the first English-language publication of 'The Dark Angels', a 46-page comic book adaptation of one of the stories that appeared in the collection Cobra Trap.
+2003 saw the publication of Lady in the Dark, the second (and final) volume in the Manuscript Press series of trade paperbacks.
 In 2004, Titan began to issue a new series of collections, with new introductory material.
-Unlike their original series of twenty years earlier, which jumped around a lot and reprinted stories by both Holdaway and Romero, the new series - which is still going strong - started at the beginning, reprinting the strips in strict chronological sequence.
+Unlike their original series of twenty years earlier, which jumped around a lot and reprinted stories by both Holdaway and Romero, the new series - which ended in 2017 with the publication of The Killing Game - started at the beginning, eventually reprinting the complete series in chronological sequence in 30 volumes.

 A third Modesty Blaise movie, My Name Is Modesty, was produced in 2002 by Miramax.
 This low-budget production directed by Scott Spiegel was made to allow Miramax to retain the film rights to the character.
 It stars Alexandra Staden in the title role and tells the story of Modesty's early life up until the time she takes over control of Henri Louche's organization.
 The film remains true to the spirit of O'Donnell's original creation, although most fans will probably still find the results to be a little disappointing.
 My Name Is Modesty received no theatrical release, going direct to video instead.
 The film was released on DVD in Europe in October 2003, and in North America in September 2004.